ePirat/meson/docs/markdown/Gnome-module.md

 ### gnome.gdbus_codegen()

 Compiles the given XML schema into gdbus source code.
-Takes two positional arguments, the first one specifies the name of the source files and the second specifies the XML file name.
+Takes two positional arguments, the first one specifies the base name to use while creating the output source and header and the second specifies one XML file.

+* `sources`: list of XML files
 * `interface_prefix`: prefix for the interface
 * `namespace`: namespace of the interface
 * `object_manager`: *(Added 0.40.0)* if true generates object manager code